melovv/DSO-MATLAB/README.md

 # DSO-MATLAB

-Drone Squadron Optimization is a new self-adaptive metaheuristic for global numerical optimization which is updated online by a hyper-heuristic.
-It is the first meta-heuristic that can improve its own code during the optimization process.
+Drones, like submarines or the well-known flying machines, such as balloons, airplanes, helicopters, quadcopters, can navigate autonomously or remotely.
+They have sensors, can communicate over vast distances, can use solar power, and - one of the most important features - can be upgraded or improved not only concerning hardware but also by changing their software~(the firmware).
+Therefore, since these machines have software~(firmware) to control their behavior, researchers are free to add mechanisms to the algorithm as simple software upgrades.

-DSO is an artifact-inspired technique, as opposed to many nature-inspired algorithms used today.
+Drone Squadron Optimization (DSO) is an artifact-inspired technique, as opposed to many nature-inspired algorithms used today.
 DSO is very flexible because it is not related to natural behaviors or  phenomena.
+Changing its formulation doesn't make it a 'novel nature-inspired algorithm'.
+Therefore, although you change DSO's components, it is still DSO.

+DSO is a novel self-adaptive
+metaheuristic for global numerical optimization which is updated online (at running time) by a hyper-heuristic.
+AFAIK, it is the first meta-heuristic that can improve its own code during the optimization process.

 DSO has two core parts: the semi-autonomous drones that fly over a landscape to explore, and the command center that processes the retrieved